sellstorydev/mobile-sellstory/lib/features/customers/CUSTOMER_SUMARY.md

 - On press: show confirm dialog (ยืนยัน/ยกเลิก).
 If confirmed, delete document at `/workspaces/{workspaceId}/customers/{customerId}` via `CustomersController.deleteCustomer()` and pop the page.
 - No schema changes; relies on existing `CustomerRepository.deleteCustomer()` implementation.

+## 2025-09-20 — Customer workspace switching fix

+- Modified `switchWorkspace()` method in `CustomersController` to clear existing customer lists before loading new workspace data
+- Added `customers.clear()` and `filteredCustomers.clear()` at the beginning of workspace switch to prevent showing old customer data
+- This ensures clean slate when switching workspaces, solving the issue where old customer list was showing when switching to a workspace that has different or no customers

+## 2025-09-21 — Debugging and cleanup

+- Added extensive debug logging to track workspace switching and customer loading processes
+- Removed all non-essential print statements while keeping error logging for debugging purposes
+- Focus on core functionality without cluttering console output